jeremybarbet/react-native-modalize/README.md

 **This package is still in an early stage, use it with caution.** 🖖

 A modal that loves ScrollViews.
 This component had been built with `react-native-gesture-handler` to address the common issue of scrolling and swipping behaviors you can face with a modal with react-native.
+This component is built-in with a `ScrollView`, you don't have to include it by yourself, just pass a View with your content, and the component with handle the rest for you.

 ## Demo